Sheree1986/Sheree-Edmund-Portfolio/README.md

 - **My Hero Academia**: Igmer, Sharee
 - **High-Paw**: Patrick, Kharmalina, and Adrian

 At Verizon I am part of the IOP team that supports the switch engineers here at Verizon.
 During the apprenticeship I was able to learn about the IOP Switch Module and how it helps switch engineers do their jobs to build/maintain our network.
-I started working with the Shapeshifters Scrum Team within Network Assurance ART.
+I started working with the Shape Shifters Scrum Team within Network Assurance ART.
 (Agile Release Train).
 There I gained an understanding of how the Agile process works.
 From the Agile ceremonies to gathering requirements and to how we design and develop the solutions into production.